meilisearch/documentation/reference/api/search.md

 ### Filter

 **Parameter**: `filter`
-**Expected value**: a filter expression written as a string or an array of strings **Default value**: `[]`
+**Expected value**: A filter expression written as a string or an array of strings **Default value**: `[]`

 Uses filter expressions to refine search results.
 Attributes used as filter criteria must be added to the [`filterableAttributes` list](/reference/api/filterable_attributes.md).